MartinSchuhmacher/udacity-4-natural-language-processing/README.md

 ## Functionalities used:
 * Node.js for Webserver with Express
 * Axios for promise based requests usage together with Node.js
-* Build tool Webpack for Production and Development Environment (additional Webpack dev server)
+* Build tool Webpack for Production and Development Environment (additional Webpack dev server with proxy)
 * Jest Framework for Unit Testing
 * Service Workers for offline functionality
 * Natural Language Processing (Sentiment Analysis) for given URLs